cyBerta/spec/nettests/ts-026-riseupvpn.md

 * https://api.black.riseup.net:9001/json contains the the client's IP address, geolocation and gives a list of gateways that's the closest and/or under less stress (from other users).
 This can be different and change.
 * https://api.black.riseup.net/3/cert for fetching an OpenVPN client certificate

 We consider RiseupVPN API to be blocked when we can't make TCP connections. `RiseupVPNApiWebFailure` and `RiseupVPNApiWebStatus` are used in the reports.
+FIXME: WHAT ARE THEIR VALUES? -> see df-007-errors.md, grep for PE, which indicates the error is emitted by probe-engine, another failure value can be 'invalid_ca' if the downloaded ca cannot be imported to the cert pool of root certificates

-FIXME: WHAT ARE THEIR VALUES?
-CAN WE WRITE riseupvpn_api_status, leave out Web, let the CameLs free?
+CAN WE WRITE riseupvpn_api_status, leave out Web, let the CameLs free? -> yes let's remove the web, but let's keep the CamelCase for Go code.
+It seems to be quite common in the golang world.

 ```json
 {